 (w) "sprinklered" means that the building or part of it is equipped with an automatic sprinkler system;

 (x) "storey" means that portion of a building which is situated between the top of a floor and the top of the floor next above it and if there is not a floor above it, that portion between the top of the floor and the ceiling above it; and

 (y) "suite" means a single room or series of rooms of complementary use operated under a single tenancy and includes dwelling units, individual guest rooms in motels, hotels, boarding houses, rooming houses and dormitories as well as individual stores and individual or complementary rooms for business and personal services occupancies.

 Codes and standards

-3. The following codes and all revisions and amendments as are made are adopted as modified and amended in Schedule A:
+3. (1) The following codes and standards and all revisions and amendments to those codes and standards are adopted except as modified and amended in the Schedule:

 4. (1) A public building having a total floor area, incorporating all storeys, between the exterior walls of greater than 600 square metres measured from and including the lowest floor to which the public and employees employed in the building have access shall

 (a) from an entrance that is ordinarily used by the public and employees employed in the building and capable of accommodating persons with disabilities provide an acceptable means of making accessible to persons with disabilities all floors to which the public and employees employed in the building have lawful access; and